 If you’re wondering how to stop snoring you’re likely one of the 44 percent of men or 28 percent of women who habitually snore, or part of the partner’s club who lose sleep due to those afflicted.
-Luckily — yes, there’s good news ahead! — Before you go take a sleep study or simply give up altogether on feeling well-rested, you can learn how to stop snoring naturally with a few techniques and snoring aids that’ll keep you dreaming the night away!
+Luckily — yes, there’s good news ahead! — Before you go take a sleep study or simply give up altogether on feeling well-rested, you can learn how to stop snoring naturally with a few techniques and snoring aids or anti-snoring devices that’ll keep you dreaming the night away!

 Without fanfare or further ado, let’s get right into it so you can hit the hay (the metaphorical hay) and wake up well-rested and ready to take on tomorrow!